s/preprocessor/README.rst

 .. image:: https://img.shields.io/pypi/pyversions/tweet-preprocessor.svg
     :target: https://pypi.python.org/pypi/tweet-preprocessor/

 Preprocessor is a preprocessing library for tweet data written in Python.
+When building Machine Learning systems based on tweet and text data, a preprocessing is required.
+This is required because of quality of the data as well as dimensionality reduction purposes.

-When building Machine Learning systems based on tweet data, a preprocessing is required.
-This library makes it easy to clean, parse or tokenize the tweets.
+This library makes it easy to clean, parse or tokenize the tweets so you don't have to write the same helper functions over and over again ever time.

 Features
 ========